AudigoLabs/afs/DESIGN.md

 ### Block Header

 Every block starts with a block header which has the following fields:
-* Magic (4 bytes) - Always the 4 characters "AFS1"
+* Magic (4 bytes) - Always the 4 characters `AFS2` (or `AFS1` for legacy version 1 blocks)
 * Object ID (2 bytes) - The ID of the object stored in this block
 * Object Block Index (2 bytes) The index of this block within the object

+### Block Footer

+Every block ends with a block footer which starts 128 bytes from the end of the block.
+The block footer consists of the
+following:
+* Magic (4 bytes) - Always the 4 characters `afs2`
+* Seek Chunk (<= 68 bytes) - A final seek chunk for the end of the block
+* The remaining space is filled with zeros

 ### Chunk Header